EnterpriseDB/tpa/docs/src/INSTALL.md

 ## Distribution support

-We publish TPA packages for Debian 10 (buster), Ubuntu 22.04 (jammy), Ubuntu 20.04 (focal), Ubuntu 18.04 (bionic), RHEL/CentOS 7.x and 8.x, Rocky 8.x and AlmaLinux 8.x.
+We publish TPA packages for Debian 11 (bullseye), Debian 10 (buster), Ubuntu 22.04 (jammy), Ubuntu 20.04 (focal), Ubuntu 18.04 (bionic), RHEL/CentOS 7.x and 8.x, Rocky 8.x and AlmaLinux 8.x.
 These
 distributions provide a usable Python 3.6+ environment out of the box, which TPA requires.
 However, TPA supports a wider range of [distributions on target instances](distributions.md).